Mary Ann Acevedo: 2011: Idol Puerto Rico

-In May 2011, Mary Ann auditioned in Hiram Bithorn Stadium to belong to the reality show, Idol Puerto Rico.
-At the first casting, Acevedo sang the song "Que Lastima" by Lourdes Robles, she passed to the second round being part of the 80 pre-selected.
+In May 2011, Mary Ann auditioned for the reality show Idol Puerto Rico in Hiram Bithorn Stadium.
+At the first casting, Acevedo sang the song "Que Lastima" by Lourdes Robles.
+She was part of the 80 selected to go to the second round.
 In her second casting (which was divided into two presentations), she sang "No Te Mentia" and then the song "Recuerdame" with Luis Xavier Zayas (participant of Idol Puerto Rico).
-Mary Ann officially entered to the competition as one of 24 semi-finalists.
-On August 4, 2011, Mary Ann got through to the finals as part of the 12 participants who were striving to be the next idol.
-The announcement was made live on the entertainment program "SuperXclusivo" where the finalists were named with their families in the audience.
+Mary Ann was selected for the competition as one of 24 semi-finalists.
+On 4 August 2011, it was announced on the live entertainment program SuperXclusivo that Mary Ann was one of the 12 participants to go through to the finals.